CadQuery/cadquery/doc/primer.rst

         tags: {'base': <cadquery.cq.Workplane object at 0xaa90>}

 Modelling operations take their wires and edges from the modelling context's pending lists.
-In order to use the :meth:`~cadquery.Workplane.loft` command futher down the chain, we need to push this wire to the modelling context with::
+In order to use the :meth:`~cadquery.Workplane.loft` command further down the chain, we need to push this wire to the modelling context with::

     part = part.toPending()